 Make no mistake, going through a repossession is not a good scenario.
 Any items left in the car will probably be gone.
 Some companies will stalk a borrower at all hours just to get access to a vehicle!
 You don’t want to lose possession of your vehicle over a simple car title loan.
 There’s also the issue of the remaining monthly payments.
 Per California state law, the lender can use the proceeds of your vehicle sale to settle the loan.
 Don’t find yourself in this situation.
 Another issue at play is that this will be reported to the credit bureaus.
 Your credit score will reflect these late payments and subsequent loss of transportation.
 These items will stay on your credit report for years .
 It can be really tough to get bank loans, home mortgages and car loans with these hits on your credit score.

 Another drawback to consider is the amount of interest you’re paying with most California title loans.
 The state has provisions in place that protect customers by limiting the amount of interest that can be charged.
 This amount is still very high in California.
 Some cities and counties also have rules in place.
 Sacramento for example enforces city wide codes that regulate certain provisions in place by local car title lender.
 San Diego is in the process of enacting tough regulations as well.
 Even with these interest restrictions you can still count on paying high fees and finance charges.
 These lenders need to make money and this type of loan is often seen as high risk.
-The title loan companies want to insulate themselves from risk and thus charge high finance charges to cover the cost of repossessions and legal fees.
+The larger companies want to insulate themselves from risk and thus charge high finance charges to cover the cost of repossessions and legal fees.
 Do your best to mitigate these risks.
 We all know that certain issues will arise throughout the life of the car title loan.
 Many of these we have no control over.
 We do have control over the amount of money we borrow and the initial terms that are set.
 Do yourself a favor and borrow as little as possible.
 Pay your loan back quickly and the downside will have limits.
 Here in California it’s tough to find online loans.
 However, some car title loans will work out for people that understand the risks and follow reasonable lending recommendations.